A guide to provisional tradespersons licences

 Where can I find out more about the OTSR and gap training requirements?

 Trades Recognition Australia can provide further information on the process for obtaining an OTSR.

 The Construction and Property Services Industry Skills Council has produced a range of resources relating to gap training for migrants in licensed occupations, including tips on successfully completing training.

 Other requirements for migrant plumbers and drainers

 There are two further issues migrant plumbers and drainers need to be aware of.
 These are outlined below.

 Until overseas-trained plumbers and drainers have obtained the skills and knowledge required to obtain a tradesperson’s licence in Western Australia, they must work under the supervision of either a licensed plumbing contractor, or a licensed tradesperson acting under the general direction and control of a licensed plumbing contractor.
 This level of supervision is equivalent to the supervision required of an apprentice.

 ‘Fit and Proper Person’ test

 Applicants for a provisional tradesperson’s licence must also satisfy the Plumbers Licensing Board that they are a ‘fit and proper person’ to hold the licence.
 More information about this can be found on the provisional tradesperson’s application form.

-For further information, please contact the Building Commission on 1300 489 099 or at firstname.lastname@example.org.
+For further information, please contact Building and Energy on 1300 489 099 or at firstname.lastname@example.org.